alexandreclem/BTreeDataManagement/README.md

 > **NOTE**
 >
-> The application was primarily aimed to portuguese speakers, so the CLI and the code have a lot of portuguese words and phrases.
+> The application was primarily aimed to portuguese speakers, so the CLI and the code have a lot of portuguese words and phrases

 - The currently B-Tree is shown in the beginning and the end of the program